 Pumpkin Spice Latte Recipe

-- 1 cup of milk (or coconut milk, almond milk, or my favorite, macadamia milk)
+- 1 cup milk, coconut milk, almond milk, or my favorite, macadamia milk

-- 1 TBSP pure canned or fresh pumpkin puree
+- 1 TBSP canned or fresh pumpkin puree

-- 2 tsp natural vanilla extract (here's how to make your own)
+- 2 tsp vanilla extract or make your own

-- 1/2 tsp pumpkin pie spice ( or 1/2 tsp cinnamon and a sprinkle of cloves and nutmeg)
+- ½ tsp pumpkin pie spice or ½ tsp cinnamon and a sprinkle each of cloves and nutmeg

-- 1 tsp honey or maple syrup (or more to taste)
+- 1 tsp honey or maple syrup, or to taste

-- Heavy cream, whipped (or whipped coconut cream, or a spoonful of the cream that accumulates at the top of a can of coconut milk)
+- whipped cream or whipped coconut cream or a spoonful of the cream that accumulates at the top of a can of coconut milk, optional

-- Blend all ingredients: Blend all ingredients except for heavy cream or coconut cream in a blender until smooth and incorporated.
+- Blend all ingredients except for heavy cream or coconut cream in a blender until smooth and incorporated.
 Or, if you have an immersion blender, pour all ingredients into a medium saucepan and blend with an immersion blender.

-- Heat and Simmer: Heat the mixture by simmering for about 5 minutes until hot.
+- Heat the mixture by simmering for about 5 minutes until hot.
 Stir often.

-- Garnish and Enjoy: Top with whipped heavy cream (or coconut cream) and a dash of cinnamon, and enjoy!
-By making your PSL at home you just saved yourself $4 bucks, 10 grams of sugar and 10 grams of fat!
+- Top with whipped heavy cream or coconut cream and a dash of cinnamon, and enjoy!
+By making your pumpkin spice latte at home you just saved yourself $4 bucks, 10 grams of sugar, and 10 grams of fat!

 - If you are using canned pumpkin and won't use the whole can, freeze the rest in ice cube trays and keep in a bag for future batches.